EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    //regen,
-    //regen,"Regenerates the contents of the selection"
+    Description,"Regenerates the contents of the selection"
     Permissions,"worldedit.regen"
     Usage,"//regen"
     ,"This command might affect things outside the selection, if they are within the same chunk."